MadnessEngineering/Tinker/readme.md

 - 🎯 Implemented CLI interface with version support and descriptive help
 - 🔧 Fixed test suite issues and improved test reliability

+## Lessons Learned

+### WebView Management
+- 🔍 WebViews must maintain a strong reference to their parent window to prevent disappearing
+- 🎯 Each tab should own its WebView instance rather than sharing a single one
+- 🔄 When switching tabs, load the URL in the existing WebView instead of creating a new one
+- 🖼️ WebView initialization requires proper display parameters:
+  - `with_visible(true)` to ensure visibility
+  - `with_transparent(false)` for proper background rendering
+  - Background color initialization to prevent blank displays
+- ⚠️ Creating new WebViews for each tab switch can cause flickering and state loss
+- 🏗️ WebView creation should happen once per tab, not on every tab switch

+### Thread Safety
+- 🔒 WebView operations must be properly synchronized using Arc<Mutex<>>
+- 🧵 Event loop state must be carefully managed to prevent window/WebView drops
+- 🔄 Tab state changes should be atomic to prevent race conditions

 ## Engineering Roadmap

 ### Phase 1: Foundation Works